usnistgov/dioptra/dev-kb/nektos-act/README.md

 # Nektos-ACT Use Guide
-## The guide describes use of Nektos-ACT for developing, debugging, and running github actions locally
+### This guide describes necessary steps to use of Nektos-ACT for developing, debugging, and running github actions locally

 # [ACT by Nektos](https://nektosact.com/introduction.html) for developers.
  - [How to install ACT](#act-install)